 Configure booking restrictions

-Stop one attendee from booking the same event over and over.
-This page covers the event's own attendance limits, when to use them, and when the broader Restrictions (number, frequency, time slots, validation codes) model fits better.
+Stop one attendee from booking the same event over and over, or require a validation code before anyone can book at all.
+This page covers both controls on the Activity touchpoint, and when the broader Restrictions (number, frequency, time slots, validation codes) model applies to a different touchpoint type instead.

 When this page matters most

-Use the event's attendance limits when the rule is about how many times one participant may attend the same Activity.
+Use the per-participant limits when the rule is about how many times one participant may attend the same Activity.
+Use the validation-codes pool when the rule is about who can book at all.

 Common examples: